nicnosis/iu-courses/j360/web-syllabus.md

 The only __exception to this rule__ is the final project, which cannot be submitted late.

-### Proper Attribution for Referenced Works
-By nature, code is re-usable and extensible.
-It is both acceptable and encouraged to utilize and adapt examples of code; this is common on websites like StackOverflow.
-However, the sources for all referenced code must be given in your code commenting.
-I will assist students with finding code that is reusable (such as under the GNU license), and help with giving proper credit to the source.

 ### Students with Disabilities
 If any student requires assistance or academic accommodations for a disability, please contact me by after class, by e-mail, or during office hours.
 The student must have established eligibility for disability support services through the Office of Disability Services for Students.